-The key factors that allow the IMO to be scalable, efficient, and robust are the quantity and the placement of the IMO nodes.
+The key factors that allow the IMO to be scalable, efficient, and robust are the quantity and the placement of the IMO-nodes.
 Since the IMO-nodes are a subset of the physical nodes, each overlay topology should be carefully created, based on algorithms that enable the optimum deployment of the IMO-nodes in an automated manner.
+An example of such an adaptation is depicted in Fig. 2, which shows a topology before and after an ICP is added.
+We see that an IAP migrates from its initial physical node C (shown in the left topology) to node D (shown in right topology) as a result of deploying the additional ICP at node F of the network (again shown in the right topology).
+The adapted configuration balances the distance in terms of hops between ICPs and the IAP.

 Below we detail the different IMO components, namely: the Information Collection Points, the Information Aggregation Points, and the IMO Controller.